 - Applicants must be minimum 18 years of age.

 - Successful completion of Australian equivalent Year 12.

 - To have the International English Language Testing System (IELTS) score 5.5 with a score not lower than 5.0 in each module for all Certificate III, Certificate IV and Diploma level programs, or AQF Certificate III or equivalent level qualifications or TOEFL 46 / PTE ACADEMIC 42 / CAE 47 / OET PASS / TOEFL PBT 527 or equivalent.

 - Must complete an LLN Assessment – diagnostic process to identify if prospective student required LLN Support.

-Students will need to successfully complete all units in this course to receive a certificate.
+Students will need to successfully complete all units in this course to receive certificate of SIT50416 Diploma of Hospitality Management.
 Learners who partially complete the qualification will receive a Statement of Attainment for the units they are deemed competent.